Alianza Lima: The titles, the centenary and the new titles

 Eventually, the regular 2021 season ended with a two legged play off against Sporting Cristal.
-Alianza beat Sporting Cristal in the first game 1-0 and tied the second game 0–0 to become the champions for 2021.
+Alianza beat Sporting Cristal in the first game 1–0 and tied the second game 0–0 to become the champions for 2021.
 Carlos Stein, meanwhile, came through a penalty shoot out at the end of a play off in the second division and won promotion back to the first division again for 2022.

 Alianza Lima finished in fourth place for the 2022 Torneo Apertura and first in the Torneo Clausura.
 Due to coming in second in the aggregate table, they received a bye in the semi-finals of the championship playoffs.
 Melgar beat Sporting Crystal 2–0 in each leg, coming out 4–0 winners on aggregate to set up a showdown with Alianza Lima for the 2022 Liga 1 title.
-The first leg was played in Melgar's stadium in Arequipa and Alianza lost 1-0 due to a Yordi Vílchez own goal.
+The first leg was played in Melgar's stadium in Arequipa and Alianza lost 1–0 due to a Yordi Vílchez own goal.
 Yordi Vílchez made up for it by tying the series on aggregate with a header right before halftime in the second leg.
-Pablo Lavandeira then popped up to score a header of his own in the 74th minute to give Alianza a 2-1 aggregate lead.
+Pablo Lavandeira then popped up to score a header of his own in the 74th minute to give Alianza a 2–1 aggregate lead.
 They held on to that lead and won back-to-back league titles for the first time since their 2003 and 2004 league title triumphs.
 This was, according to Peru's official records, Alianza Lima's 25th league title win, while Alianza will refute that this was their 26th.
 This was also their seventh title since the turn of the century, a record only matched by Crystal.
 In 2023, defending champions Alianza lost to historic rivals Universitario de Deportes in the final, 3–1 on aggregate.

 Kit and crest

 Alianza Lima's traditional uniform.
 The number of stripes the jersey carries has changed over the years.

 The team's home colours consists of a shirt with navy blue and white vertical stripes, navy blue shorts and navy blue socks.
 Its away colours are not commonly used nor well established, playing sometimes in blue, white or green.

 During the month of October, as a tribute to the Lord of Miracles, patron of the team, the regular colours are switched to purple and white.
-The color purple is often associated with the religious image and its procession, being the only team in the world to change the colour of its shirt for a religious tradition.
+The colour or purple is often associated with the religious image and its procession, being the only team in the world to change the colour of its shirt for a religious tradition.